wlrs/stripe-terminal/README.md

 This is an update to work with Stripe's latest API located at: [https://github.com/stripe/stripe-php](https://github.com/stripe/stripe-php)

+### New Version
+A new version has been created.
+This is a fully revamped update to work with Stripe's latest API located at: [https://github.com/stripe/stripe-php](https://github.com/stripe/stripe-php) as well as Stripe.js (version 3.0)

+You can find it here: [https://github.com/bateller/stripe-terminal-new](https://github.com/bateller/stripe-terminal-new)

+The new version also no longer requires JQuery

+Because the new version is so different, I am keeping this repo separate.

 ### Features

  * Simple javascript validation of data